 When applying for a place at a post-primary school, it’s important that you read (slowly and in detail) their admission criteria as this will give you clear guidance on how the school will allocate places from all their applications.

 These documents are taken from the Education Authority site and organised within this blog, with the hope that it makes these files easier for you to find and read.

-I’m also hoping these documents will dispel myths like, ‘you have to put certain schools first to be in with a chance of gaining a place‘ – it really doesn’t work like that and grammars will always use the transfer test result as their main admission criteria.
+I’m also hoping these documents will dispel myths like, ‘you have to put certain schools first to be in with a chance of gaining a place‘ because it really doesn’t work like that and grammars will always use the transfer test result as their main admission criteria.

 *Should you find an error on this site, please let me know by dropping me a quick email.
 Thank you.

 The Transfer Tutor App is an online site dedicated to providing fun and interactive quizzes aligned directly to the AQE / GL specifications.
 All quizzes are broken down into manageable topics and can be done on any mobile or tablet device, so it’s an great way for kids to learn and prepare for the test.